Grasshopper (1918 CE)

 Description

-The piece is a woodcut print on paper, created using two blocks to produce black and green ink.
-The dimensions of this version of “Sprinkhaan” are 12.4 cm by 12.4 cm (4.88 inches by 4.88 inches).
-Other versions of Sprinkhaan exist, including a smaller print measuring 7.7 cm by 8.7 cm (3.03 inches by 3.43 inches) and a drawing of the subject, done in ink, pencil, chalk, and deck paint.
+The piece is a woodcut print on paper, created from two blocks in black and green ink.
+This version of Sprinkhaan measures 12.4 by 12.4 cm (4.88 by 4.88 inches).
+Other versions of the subject also exist, including a smaller print measuring 7.7 by 8.7 cm (3.03 by 3.43 inches) and a related drawing executed in ink, pencil, chalk, and deck paint.
+The use of two blocks allowed de Graag to create a crisp interplay of contour and color, giving the insect a vivid presence within a compact format.

-The artwork was gifted to the Rijksmuseum in 1935 by G.A. de Graag, enriching the museum’s collection of early 20th-century Dutch prints.
-Since then, it has been housed at the Rijksmuseum, contributing to the institution’s reputation as a significant repository of Dutch artistic heritage.
+The artwork was gifted to the Rijksmuseum in 1935 by G.A. de Graag, adding it to the museum’s important holdings of early 20th-century Dutch prints.
+Since then, it has remained in the Rijksmuseum, where it forms part of the institution’s broader record of Dutch graphic art and design.

 Object Products